-A bigger issue to me though was that talking to the guide she said that it takes 3 months to break down the current exhibit and install a new one.
+A bigger issue to me though was that when talking to the docent she said that it takes 3 months to break down the current exhibit and install a new one.
 This means the top 3 floors are closed for 3 months every year!
-So check ahead if you’re planning a visit, as there might only be the lower three levels of exhibits open (there are no exhibits on Level 1).
-I enjoyed the R & R HoF though and it’s worth a visit, although whether that involves making a special journey is your call.
+So check ahead if you’re planning a visit, as there might only be the lower exhibit levels open.
+I enjoyed the R & R HoF though and it’s worth a visit, although whether that involves making a special journey just for that is your call.
 For me, it just happened to be in the right place to start this trip on my way to everything else…

 A Trolley Tour Around Cleveland

 I walk back up to the car.
 It’s still a bit overcast with not much blue sky, but is quite warm at 70º F. I’m still acclimatising eating-wise to a different time zone and after a decent breakfast don’t feel the need for lunch.
 It’s a short drive across the city to take a trolley bus tour around Cleveland with Lolly The Trolley (now sadly closed).
 I’m doing the only option for me due to my timings and that’s a 2½ hour tour at 2.30 pm.
 The bus is nearly full, which is a bit of a surprise for a midweek tour in mid-October, but good for business!